GSA-TTS/FAC/terraform/sandbox/README.md

 sudo apt full-upgrade -y
 ```

-If it fails to upgrade packages, run the following commands (Ref: https://stackoverflow.com/a/63578387)
+If it fails to upgrade packages, run the following commands (Ref: [Stack Overflow Page](https://stackoverflow.com/a/63578387))
 ```
 netsh winsock reset
 netsh int ip reset all